ehovers10/dci/_parts/did/pragmatics-plurals-partitions.md

   {{ "playing" | example: "sent" }}
 {% endex %}

-That a homogeneity constraint extends to the case of *bare* plurals, has been suggested by Kai von Fintel (who takes them to be bound by an implicit GEN operator):[^schwarzs]
+That a homogeneity constraint extends to the case of *bare* plurals, has been suggested by Kai von Fintel:[^schwarzs]

 > "A speaker who chooses a sentence involving GEN rather than one of the overt quantifiers signals that it is presupposed that the cases in the domain of quantification are uniform with respect to the property attributed by the scope of the quantifier." {% cite vonfintel1997 | pages: 34 %}